 It seems that the market is making new highs every day (or you’ve heard that), and you want to take part in the rally.
 But, how exactly do you do that?
 Well, in this post, we’ll offer you the basic information you need on how to start investing in the stock market.

 The first thing you should note is that the market doesn’t provide any guarantee.
-Just because an analyst recommends investing in a stock doesn’t meant that it’s price is going to go up.
+Just because an analyst recommends investing in a stock doesn’t mean that it’s the price going up.
 Information is always your best friend in the stock market.

 Before you invest in any stock, study the company first.
 Another important element to make money in the stock market is patience.
 Buying a stock doesn’t automatically mean that its price will go up.